k00ni/govi/README.md

 **Low entry barrier.**
 CSV files are universally readable and easy to work with.
 People need almost no prior knowledge to understand the file structure.
-Another advantage is the low memory footprint when parsing a CSV file, because you can read them line by line.
+Another advantage is the low memory footprint when parsing a CSV file, because you can read it line by line.
+If it were in a format, where you always have to read the whole file before processing it (such as JSON), you would need more memory the bigger the index file gets.

 ## Contributions and Local development